 The diversity of provisions and practices in Muslim family laws across the world and the ongoing process of reform of these laws in multiple countries, demonstrates that change towards more egalitarian family laws which guarantee equality and justice to Muslim women and men, is both necessary and possible.

 The country overview tables, downloadable above, were prepared in consultation with national advocates and experts and are still work-in-progress given the diverse and evolving nature of law reform globally.
-Additional data analysis of these tables are ongoing.
+Additional data analysis of these tables is ongoing.
 We plan to begin visually mapping global facts, trends and information on Muslim family laws and will be updating our website accordingly.
+Stay tuned!

 As this is an ongoing initiative, we invite feedback and any verification of information, as well as submission of any additional information and updates on the countries listed.
 Please email us at musawah (at) musawah.org to get in touch and/or discuss collaborative ways of using this information.